 Watch Motorcycles and Students Transform through this Award-Winning Motorcycle Mentorship Program

-Over the course of the next three months, you’ll witness America’s next generation of motorcycling leaders transform while they build bikes like these:
+Over Spring 2016, you had the chance to witness America’s next generation of motorcycling leaders transform while they built these two custom motorcycles:

-After six years of churning out award-winning custom motorcycles, the world will be watching as the 2016 Buffalo Chip Challenge program welcomes a new crop of students who are rising to the challenge and taking hold of dreams that might have otherwise seemed impossible.
+After six years of churning out award-winning custom motorcycles, the world watched as the 2016 Buffalo Chip Challenge program again welcomed a new crop of students who ready to rise to the challenge and take hold of dreams that might have otherwise seemed impossible.

 WHAT IS THE CHALLENGE?

 The Buffalo Chip Challenge is an industrial education and scholarship program that partners with leading industry professionals to provide students with skills and experience to put them a step ahead.
 Each year student teams work to customize motorcycles that will go head to head with pro builders from around the country at the Donnie Smith Bike Show and be auctioned off in support of the Legends Ride® charity event.
 In addition to learning cutting-edge customization techniques, student participants are eligible to receive $8,500 in scholarships to continue their education.
 They are the next generation.

 Students who took part in 2016’s innovative motorcycle mentorship program had their sights set on bringing home awards, and they worked with new bikes, parts and concepts to achieve this goal.
 For the first time, teams customized a 2016 Victory Cross Country and a 2015 Indian Chief Classic.
 Under the direction of Keith Terry of Terry Components, Randy Cramer of Dakota V-Twin led Team Victory to build a Rusty Jones Signature Victory Cross Country and Chris Malo of Baggster led Team Indian to build a John Shope Signature Indian Chief.